naman2304/notes/ddia.md

 ### Scalability

 This is how do we cope with increased load.
-We need to succinctly describe the current load on the system (for instance, requests per second, ratio of reads to writes in DB, # of active people in chat room, etc); only then we can discuss growth questions.
+We need to succinctly describe the current load on the system (for instance, requests per second, ratio of reads to writes in DB, cache hit rate on cache, # of active people in chat room, etc); only then we can discuss growth questions.

 ---